 If you dream of having a successful fashion business one day, come along and get some useful and practical tips from someone who has done it!

-• We will also look at non-seasonal cycles whereby the designer may work outside the traditional buying seasons manufacturing to meet consumer demand.
+- Non-seasonal cycles and working outside the traditional buying seasons to meet consumer demand.

-By the end of this course you should have a good understanding of how to you’re your niche product to market and reach enough customers to sustain your business.
+- By the end of this course you should have a good understanding of how to take your niche product to market and reach enough customers to sustain your business.

 Who should take this course

-• Students who have an existing collection or those who are thinking of creating a collection that they wish to wholesale into various retail outlets (online and in-store) and expand their overall customer base.
+- Fashion designers new to the market who have an existing collection or product that they wish to wholesale into various retail outlets (online and in-store) and expand their overall customer base.

-• It is also suitable for those keen to explore the advantages of direct sales online via their own website or if they are considering setting up their own store.
+- It is suitable for those keen to explore the advantages of direct sales online via their own website or if they are considering setting up their own store.

 Please note: This course is for students aged 18 and older

 Clare Stephens has run her own design/clothing business since 1985 starting with a market stall set up during her college years.
 Specialising in niche trends and products, she found that these gaps in the market were the most consistently profitable for a small business.

 Developing a large vintage clothing business from the late 80’s, she was at the forefront of many niche trends, including the de-construction of unwanted clothing and turning it into new saleable shapes, exporting to Japan large quantities of heritage clothing and working a fast stock turnover model to keep the large shop she co-owned fresh.
 The Vintage business ran for 15 years.